 A “Grant Deed to Revocable Trust” is often signed and recorded with the county to move a property within the revocable trust.

-Please note, California law does not allow us to draft documents or provide legal advice as we are not attorneys.
+Please note that California law does not allow us to draft documents or provide legal advice as we are not attorneys.
 Please consult a qualified attorney for a great estate planning experience.

-A “trustor” or “settlor“, is the person who creates a trust.
-This person has usually worked alongside a qualified attorney to draft the documents according to their wishes, for the sake of themselves, others, and future beneficiaries of their assets.
+An individual who creates a trust is known as a “trustor” or “settlor.”
+Typically, they work with a qualified attorney to draft documents according to their wishes for the benefit of themselves, others, and future beneficiaries of their assets.

-A “trustee“, is the person who manages the trust, specific assets, or roles within the trust.
-Married couples will usually act as “co-trustees“, being available to execute full or partial powers of the trust according to their specific documents.
+The person who manages the trust, specific assets, or roles within the trust is known as the “trustee.”
+In the case of married couples, they may act as “co-trustees” and execute full or partial powers of the trust as outlined in their specific documents.